 Why It Won

-Being a Scandinavian country, Denmark isn’t cheap.
+Being a Scandinavian country, Denmark isn’t cheap and traveling Europe on a budget is key.
 Because the hotel isn’t located in the city center, it isn’t as expensive.
 This worked well in its favor!

 At the top of most everyone’s list.
 Heaven forbid there not be wi-fi access because ANY downtime without a device is just no bueno, right?
 My excuse is that I need it for work and while this is certainly true when traveling, I must admit I was just as bad before I started my blog!